 On July 10, 2006, Gulfport entered into a \$5 million term loan agreement with Bank of America, N.A. related to the purchase of new gas compressor units.
 The loan began amortizing quarterly on March 31, 2007 on a straight-line basis over seven years based on the outstanding principal balance at December 31, 2006.
-The Company makes quarterly principal payments of approximately \$176,000.
-Amounts borrowed bear interest at Bank of America Prime (3.25% at March 31, 2010).
-The Company makes quarterly interest payments on amounts borrowed under the agreement.
-The Company's obligations under the agreement are collateralized by a lien on the compressor units.
-As of March 31, 2010, approximately \$2.7 million was outstanding under this agreement, of which \$714,000 and \$2.0 million are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on the accompanying consolidated balance sheet.
+The Company made quarterly principal payments of approximately \$176,000.
+Amounts borrowed bore interest at Bank of America Prime.
+The Company made quarterly interest payments on amounts borrowed under the agreement.
+The Company's obligations under the agreement were collateralized by a lien on the compressor units.
+On September 30, 2010, the Company paid this loan in full with borrowings under the new credit agreement discussed above.

 (2) In June 2004, the Company purchased the office building it occupies in Oklahoma City, Oklahoma, for \$3.7 million.
 One loan associated with this building matured in March 2006 and bore interest at the rate of 6% per annum, while the other loan matures in June 2011 and bears interest at the rate of 6.5% per annum.
-In addition, the building loans included a loan related to a building in Lafayette, Louisiana, purchased in 1996 to be used as the Company's Louisiana headquarters.
-This loan bore interest at the rate of 5.75% per annum.
-The Company paid this loan in full during the third quarter of 2007, in advance of its February 2008 maturity date.
 The remaining building loan requires monthly interest and principal payments of approximately \$23,000 and is collateralized by the Oklahoma City office building and associated land.

-6. COMMON STOCK OPTIONS, RESTRICTED STOCK, WARRANTS AND CHANGES IN CAPITALIZATION
+7. COMMON STOCK OPTIONS, RESTRICTED STOCK, WARRANTS AND CHANGES IN CAPITALIZATION